 Figure 4.
-Differences in Average Retention Rates for One-year and Three-year Rates, by Organizational Level
+Differences in Average Retention Rates for One-year and Three-year Rates by Organizational Level

 Note.
 Omnibus test is significant at the .05 level one-year and three-year retention rates.
-See the Appendix for pairwise comparisons between organization levels.
+See the Appendix for pairwise comparisons among organization levels.

-Retention Rate Comparison Across Time, by Organizational Level
+Retention Rate Comparison Across Time by School Organizational Level

-To examine trends in South Carolina, Figure 5 provides a comparison of the one-year and three-year retention rates reported here and in the previous report for the 2018-2019 report.
+To examine trends in South Carolina, Figure 5 provides a comparison of the one-year and three-year retention rates reported here and in the previous 2018-2019 report.
 Retention rates are delineated by organizational level to identify potential differences.